I get a myriad of questions about camera support in Photoshop and Lightroom so I thought I’d try and answer them in this blog post.

 - Additional Resources

-I just got a new camera and Photoshop CS6, or Lightroom 4, does not recognize the raw files.
+I just purchased a new camera.
+Photoshop CC/CS6, or Lightroom 6, does not recognize the raw files.
 What do I do?

 First, make sure you have the latest updates for Adobe Camera Raw and Photoshop.
 (The process to update Lightroom is similar.
 Launch Lightroom and choose Help>Check for Updates…) It’s always a good idea to have the latest updates installed.